Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              is received in the chunked transfer encoding
            - The packager may also have a proprietary API similar to the live source, for configuration of aspects like the segmentTimeBuffer, DVR window, encryption modes enabled etc.
-           - The packager uses a DASH or HLS ingest to push content to origin server of content delivery network.
+           - The packager uses a DASH or HLS ingest to push content to an origin server of content delivery network.
 Alternatively it could also make content directly available as DASH or HLS as an origin server.
 In this       case DASH/HLS ingest is avoided, and the packager also serves as the origin server.
            - The packager converts the timed metadata track and uses it to convert to either MPD Events or inband events signalled in the manifest.
            - The packager may also generate HLS or other streaming media presentations based on the input.
            - In case the packager crashes or fails, it will restart itself and wait for the ingest source to perform the   actions as detailed in the section on failover

          The content delivery network (CDN) consumes a DASH/HLS ingest, or serves as a proxy for content delivered to a client.
          The CDN, in case it is consuming the POST based DASH/HLS ingest performs the following tasks
-           - it stores all posted content and makes them available for HTTP get requests from locations corresponding to the paths signalled in the manifest
+           - it stores all posted content and makes them available for HTTP GET requests from locations corresponding to the paths signalled in the manifest
            - it occasionally deletes content based on instructions from the ingest source, in this setup the packager
            - in case low latency mode is used, content could be made available before the entire pieces of content are available